-After you pay your admissions deposit, your transfer credits will be evaluated.
-You will be notified via email that your evaluation is complete and can now access your Degree Works audit.
+For new students, your transfer credits will be evaluated after you pay your admissions deposit.
+You will be notified via email that your evaluation is complete and that you can now access your Degree Works audit.
 Your Degree Works audit displays how your transfer credit was accepted by SUNY Cortland as well as how your credit fulfills degree requirements in your program.
 The audit is a multi-use academic tool that you will use for advisement and to track your academic progress through graduation.

 To access your Degree Works audit: